- How to Access the Della Cluster

 If, however, you are part of a research group with a faculty member who has contributed to or has an approved project on Della, that faculty member can sponsor additional users by sending a request to email@example.com.
 Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Research Computer User (RCU) account.

-Once you have been granted access to Della, you should be able to SSH into it using the command below.
+Once you have been granted access to Della, you connect via SSH.

 $ ssh <YourNetID>@della-gpu.princeton.edu